Robert-Rousset/Readme-Generator/Develop/README.md

 [Questions](#questions)

 ## Installation
-by installing
+To install, you must have node.js and then simply run the index.js file
 ## Usage
-by using
+To use the project run 'node index.js' in the terminal and answer all the prompts!
 ## License
-Ye i drive
+This project is licensed under the MIT license.
 ## How to contribute
-with stuff
+To contribute please give me money
 ## Tests
-dunno lol
+To test the project, run it in the terminal and answer all prompts
 ## Questions
- If you have any questions please visit my GitHub at https://github.com/robert-rousset or email me at yay@hotmail.com.
-Thanks to Rob for this amazingly awesome Readme!
+ If you have any questions please visit my GitHub at https://github.com/robert-rousset or email me at robertrousset94@gmail.com.